rmjarvis/TreeCorr/README.rst

 Three point correlation functions are significantly more complicated, being functions of three parameters defining the triangle size and shape, rather than just a single separation.
-For cross-correlations, there are also issues related to whether one wants to allow the different catalogs to take all possible vertices in the triangles are be fixed to a particular vertex.
+For cross-correlations, there are also issues related to whether one wants to allow the different catalogs to take all possible vertices in the triangles or be fixed to a particular vertex.

 This software is able to compute the following three-point auto-correlations: